hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - if no name provided -> open up GUI (change --guided output once updated this)

 ### Admin comamnds
-- [ ] `ds01 run` delete? what does this do that other commands don't? i think its legacy hangover?
+- [x] `ds01 run` delete? what does this do that other commands don't? i think its legacy hangover?
 - [ ] `ds01 status` needs alias / symlink.
 Also it's mostly broken.
+    - [ ] replaced by ds01-dashboard?

 ### Ancillary commands
 - [x] `container stats` - BUG: "unknown flag: --filter"